MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 DSS Housing

-If you are a landlord navigating the private rental sector, understanding DSS income and how government benefits for rent work is no longer optional.
+For any landlord letting in the private rental sector, understanding DSS income and how government benefits for rent work is no longer optional.

 Whether you are considering renting to tenants on DSS for the first time or looking to sharpen your existing approach, this guide covers everything you need to know about housing benefits, Universal Credit, Local Housing Allowance, and your legal obligations under the Renters’ Rights Act 2025.